Engine Performance, I

 It can be defined as: volume of the charge / piston displacement and the highest volumetric efficiency is obtained with a full open throttle and open intake valve, good manifold design and cool inlet air (highest density).
 You will notice that this will coincide at the point where the engine creates its maximum torque.

-Of course using a super- or turbocharger will help too as they will pump in more air/mixture into the combustion chamber overcoming some of the losses.
+Of course using a super- or turbocharger will help too as these devices will pump in more air/mixture into the combustion chamber overcoming some of the losses.